 e73 – Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.
-This might be as straightforward as the breaker being turned off, but it can also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This might be as easy as the breaker being switched off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.